google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 Note that in the second example, `opacity` is set to string (`'0.3'`) but a number comes back out when the property is read back later.

-Strings can go into Type OM, but numbers **always**  come out!
+If a CSS property supports numbers Typed OM will accept strings, but always return a number!
 The analogy between the old CSSOM and the new Typed OM is similar to how `.className` grew up and got its own data structure, `.classList`.
 {: .key-point }

 ## Benefits